vladkrutenyuk/three-kvy-core/oldREADME.md

 `ctx.three` is `KVY.ThreeContext` to manage the core three.js rendering setup.
 `ctx.loop` is `KVY.AnimationFrameLoop` to manage the `requestAnimationFrame` loop.

-## 2. GameContextModule
+## 2. CoreContextModule
-Base class for extending GameContext functionality through pluggable modules.
+Base class for extending CoreContext functionality through pluggable modules.
 Modules are initialized with context, can provide services to features, and manage their own lifecycle through `useCtx` pattern.
 Enables clean separation of concerns while maintaining full access to context capabilities.

 ## 3. Object3DFeature
 Base class for implementing reusable components (features) that can be attached to any Three.js object.
 Context is automatically propagated to features when their object is added to `ctx.root` hierarchy, and lose it when removed.